We support and welcome all students and staff.

 - St Joseph's Primary School (http://www.st-josephs-pri.bristol.sch.uk/)

 - St Nicholas of Tolentine Primary School (https://www.stnicholas.bristol.sch.uk)

 Chaplaincy Enrichment at St Brendan's

-Chaplaincy also facilitate a number of groups which all students can get involved with, such things as a 'Music Worship and Gospel Choir', 'Social Justice and Action Group', 'SJAG Human Rights group', 'Cafod Young Leaders Programme', as well as being involved in a wide range of cross-college Chaplaincy activities - click the pink button to find out more!
+Chaplaincy also facilitate a number of groups which all students can get involved with, such things as a 'Music Worship and Gospel Choir', 'Social Justice and Action Group', 'SJAG Human Rights group', 'Cafod Young Leaders Programme', as well as being involved in a wide range of cross-college Chaplaincy activities - pop along to the Chaplaincy office (opposite the LRC) to find out more!